 - Emerging and Cutting Edge Science and Technology (5 ECST).
 If you have ethnographic skills, you will follow a course module that gives you an overview of Emerging and Cutting Edge Science and Technology.

-Technological Innovation and Design (15 ECTS).
+Technological Processes and Design (15 ECTS).

 During this semester, you work in project groups where you use the Techno-Anthropological comptencies aquired during your 1st semester in combination with the application Techno-Anthropological method in technology innovation processes.